-In a defamation case, the statute of limitations will generally begin running on the day that the defendant says or writes the defamatory words.
-So, if you live in a state with a two year statute of limitations for defamation cases, you would have two years to get any civil lawsuit filed against the person who spoke/wrote/published the harmful statement about you, beginning on the date on which the statement was first made.
+In a defamation case, the statute of limitations will generally begin running on the day on which the defendant first says or writes the defamatory words.
+So, if you live in a state with a two-year statute of limitations for defamation cases, you would have two years to get any civil lawsuit filed against the person who spoke/wrote/published the harmful statement about you, beginning on the date on which the statement was first made.

-The statute of limitations in defamation cases ranges from as short as six months to three years or even longer, depending on the state.
-An important complication in defamation statutes of limitation is that some states have different statutes of limitations for libel and slander, even though they are simply different types of defamation.
-Remember that slander is verbal defamation, and libel is written defamation.
-So, if you live in one of those states, and someone defamed you both orally and in writing, you would have separate statutes of limitations for your libel claim and your slander claim, even though those claims are against the same person.
+The statute of limitations for defamation lawsuits is usually around one to three years, depending on the state.
+A few states have different statutes of limitations for libel and slander, even though they are simply different types of defamation.
+So, if you live in one of those states, and someone defamed you both orally and in writing, you probably have different lawsuit filing deadlines to consider, even though the claims would be against the same person.

-The discovery rule is an exception to the standard statute of limitations in some states.
-This rule applies in situations where the victim of defamation did not know about the defamatory statement until some time after it was made, meaning after the statute of limitations would normally start running.
-It seems somewhat unlikely that you wouldn’t know about an allegedly defamatory statement right away in our age of instant communication, but it certainly is possible.
+The "discovery rule" is an exception to the standard statute of limitations deadline in many states.
+This rule applies in situations where the subject of defamation did not know about the defamatory statement until some time after it was made, meaning after the statute of limitations would normally start running.

-The discovery rule is phrased differently from state to state, but, in general, it stops the statute of limitations from running until the date on which the subject of the defamation (the potential plaintiff) either actually discovered that he/she was a victim of defamation, or reasonably should have discovered the defamation.
+The discovery rule is phrased differently from state to state, but, in general, it stops the statute of limitations from running until the date on which the subject of the defamation (the potential plaintiff) either actually discovered or learned of the harmful statement, or reasonably should have discovered/learned of it.

 You had no idea what you did wrong, and none of your former co-workers said anything about it.
-Finally, a year and a half later, after the statute of limitations deadline for defamation lawsuits had already expired), one of your former co-workers told you that one of the other workers had falsely accused you of cheating, and that was why you were fired.
-If your state has the discovery rule exception in defamation cases, the statute of limitations for your defamation case would begin on the day that the former co-worker told you that you had been falsely accused.
-The discovery rule would thus allow you to file a defamation case that you hadn’t even known you had until after the standard statute of limitations expired.
+Finally, a year and a half later (six months after the California statute of limitations deadline for defamation lawsuits had already expired), one of your former co-workers told you that the cheating allegations were the reason for your firing.
+If your state follows the discovery rule exception for defamation cases (as California does), the statute of limitations for your defamation case might not begin to run until the day your former co-worker filled you in on the circumstances that led to your firing.